Optimal Sequential Contests: Model

-This can be interpreted as a contest where players compete for prizes of total size one, the probability of winning is proportional to efforts, and the marginal cost of effort is one.
-Alternatively, this could be a model of an oligopoly with unit-elastic inverse demand function $P(X)=\frac{1}{X}$ and marginal cost $c=1$, or a public goods provision (or tragedy of the commons) with the marginal benefit of private consumption $MB(X)=\frac{1-X}{X}$.
+Players compete for a prize of size one, the probability of winning is proportional to the level of effort, and the marginal cost of effort is one.
+I therefore assume the \emph{normalized Tullock payoffs}, with

+The model can also be interpreted as an oligopoly with unit-elastic inverse demand function $P(X)=\frac{1}{X}$ and marginal cost $c=1$, or a public goods provision (or tragedy of the commons) with the marginal benefit of private consumption $MB(X)=\frac{1-X}{X}$.
-Note that all of the results apply to a more general class of contests than Tullock contests.
-As the proofs of the general results are analogous, it is useful to focus on the example with Tullock payoffs first.
-I discuss general payoff functions in \cref{S:applications}.

-\paragraph{Equilibrium concept:} I study pure-strategy subgame-perfect equilibria (SPE), which is a natural equilibrium concept in this setting: there is no private information and earlier arrivals can be interpreted as having greater commitment power.
-I show that there always exists a unique pure-strategy SPE.

-\paragraph{Restrictive assumptions:} Throughout this paper, I maintain a few assumptions that simplify the analysis.
+I study pure-strategy subgame-perfect equilibria, a natural equilibrium concept in this setting: there is no private information, and earlier arrivals can be interpreted as having greater commitment power.
+I show that there always exists a unique equilibrium.
+Throughout the paper, I maintain a few assumptions that simplify the analysis.
 First, there is no private information.
 Second, the arrival times and the disclosure rules are fixed and common knowledge.
-Third, each player makes an effort choice just once---on arrival.
+Third, each player makes an effort choice just once upon arrival.
 Fourth, disclosures make cumulative efforts public.
-In \cref{S:discussion}, I discuss the extent to which the results rely on each of these assumptions.
+In \cref{S:discussion}, I discuss the extent to which the results rely on each of these assumptions and explain how the results extend to more general sequential games.